-- · For more accurate results, wear the device while sleeping. - · Good sleep charges your Body Battery. - Strenuous activity and high stress can cause your Body Battery to drain more quickly. - · Food intake, as well as stimulants like caffeine, has no impact on your Body Battery.
+- Your Body Battery level updates when you sync your device with your Garmin Connect account. - For more accurate results, wear the device while sleeping. - · Rest and good sleep charge your Body Battery. - Strenuous activity, high stress, and poor sleep can cause your Body Battery to drain. - Food intake, as well as stimulants like caffeine, has no impact on your Body Battery.